JusKillmeQik/PoE-Leveling-Guide/README.md

 ### Requirements

 >WARNING: This update is not compatible with previous versions, you will need to put this project in its own folder and import any custom changes you made in previous versions

->WARNING: This version does not currently work with GGG's vulkan beta renderer.
-Please use DirectX until they fix this issue.

 You will need AutoHotkey to run this script, with a minimum version of 1.1.30.00 https://www.autohotkey.com/